Breastfeeding works on a simple supply and demand principle.

 Very limited scientific research if any is available, to prove the claims that these foods will, in fact, increase breast milk and work as a galactagogue.

-Many of these foods have been used in some countries for centuries, and many moms believe they helped a great deal in boosting their milk production.
+Many of these foods have been used in some countries for centuries, and many moms believe they helped greatly boost their milk production.

-The following foods need to be eaten in moderation and as part of a well-balanced diet.
+The following foods must be eaten in moderation and as part of a well-balanced diet.
 Please consult your doctor before taking any herbal or natural supplements.

 From my experience, it’s a great idea to prepare for breastfeeding by taking, a simple and affordable breastfeeding class.
-I like the Milkology Course as it is run by a certified lactation educator, is video-based, and comes with a troubleshooting guide – that’s important.
+I like the Milkology Course as a certified lactation educator runs it, is video-based, and comes with a troubleshooting guide – that’s important.

 1. Oatmeal

-Oatmeal is one of the most commonly used foods for the purpose of increasing breast milk supply.
+Oatmeal is one of the most commonly used foods to increase breast milk supply.

 Oats which are commonly eaten at breakfast boasts an abundance of vitamins and nutrients.

-This comforting food is also known to reduce stress which always helps in increasing milk supply.
+This comforting food is also known to reduce stress which always helps increase milk supply.

 Oatmeal is such a versatile food, it can not only be made into a porridge but into breakfast bars, biscuits, granola and even made and left overnight as overnight oats.